Quorafind/Obsidian-Thino/README.md

 *: Support for live preview editor is limited in free version.

 You can purchase a license to use the following features: [link](https://thino.pkmer.net/en/).

+## Thino Sync(Not yet available)

+**Thino Sync** is a service that allows you to sync your Thinos across devices.
+It is a paid service.
+You can purchase a license from [link](https://thino.pkmer.net/en/).

+We will not collect any of your data, and we will not be able to access your data.

+- If you use Thino(PKMer) Sync, we store your data to provide the service.
+- If your Sync or Publish subscription expires, your data remains stored on our servers for one month, then deleted permanently.
+If you cancel the subscription yourself, your data is deleted immediately.

 ## How to Install